Step Into the Work

 A Clear Reminder of What Matters

-Throughout the week, one theme remained clear.
+Throughout the week, one theme became clear.

 Winning looks different in Kingdom work.